DioxusLabs/docsite/docs/en/reference/describing_ui/special_attributes.md

 ## Boolean Attributes

 Most attributes, when rendered, will be rendered exactly as the input you provided.
 However, some attributes are considered "boolean" attributes and just their presence determines whether they affect the output.
-For these attributes, a provided value of `"false"` will cause them to be removed from the target element.
+For these attributes, a provided value of `false` will cause them to be removed from the target element.

 So this RSX wouldn't actually render the `hidden` attribute: